MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

             {
                 static void Main(string[] args)
                 {

-                    // Take a dependency on the Windows App SDK v0.8 preview.
+                    // Take a dependency on the Windows App SDK.
+If using version 0.8 Preview, replace with MddBootstrap.Initialize(8, "preview").
                     MddBootstrap.Initialize(0x00010000, "experimental1");

                     Console.WriteLine("Hello World!");